robinsillem/SecurityTraining/Attacks/Session hijacking via MITM.md

 So with that dire warning fully understood, tell your system to trust the certificates from both samples.
 N.B.
 Chrome and IE use the Windows certificate store, Firefox is different.
 Work through however many iterations of try/fail/google it takes to get the https versions of both apps up without the browser complaining.

 Now you can start up Fiddler again.
-Login and you will see nothing in Fiddler *until you hit the Register page*, because all your traffic is over HTTPS and Fidller isn't capturing that.
+Login and you will see nothing in Fiddler *until you hit the Register page*, because all your traffic is over HTTPS and Fiddler isn't capturing that.
 Unfortunately, owing to  a (deliberate ;-) oversight, the Register page is hard-coded to be HTTP.
 All of a sudden you're out of the secure world, Fiddler (or the MITM malware, remember) is seeing your traffic, and in the Jade_Express_MySQL sample you'll see Fiddler highlighting the traffic with exposed session cookies.
 You'll see something similar in the MEAN_stack sample if you're logged in.
 In any event, you can still browse the samples with HTTP

 Exercise 5: Secure cookies